shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 Plus, for the first time, gaming isn't a terrible experience on integrated graphics if your expectations are low enough.
 I can get 30fps in Skyrim Legendary Edition at 720p and Medium graphics presets with 2X AA.
 DiRT3 and Mirror's Edge gave about 60fps at 720p with low settings.
 Sonic Mania works perfectly at 1080p 60fps.
 On the other hand, it struggled with returning a framerate greater than 30fps on Sonic Generations.
 Bear in mind that all this is with single channel 8GB RAM.
 Performance *could* be better with dual channel RAM.

-Load times in all games are much lesser than they would be on a console like the PS4 thanks to the SSD.
+Load times in all games are much lesser than they would be on a gaming console such as the PS4 thanks to the SSD.

 Overall, as long as you don't mind running old games at 720p with some sacrifice in visual quality, the integrated Intel HD 520 should be adequate.
 At least it's good at smooth 4K video playback.